shorebirdtech/docs/docs/troubleshooting.md

 There are several reasons this might be happening.
 Common causes are:

-### The app you're running on your device/emulator was not built using one of the `shorebird build` or `shorebird release` commands.
+### The app you're running on your device/emulator was not built using one of the `shorebird release` commands.

 #### How to tell if this is the problem